Collaborating organizations

-NRVC has traditionally enjoyed the collaboration and support of other national organizations within the Church.
+NRVC has traditionally enjoyed the collaboration and support of other canonically recognized national organizations within the Church.
 The groups featured include those organizations or focus groups whose concerns, projects, and events are consistent with the NRVC mission, vision, and goals.
-Any other organization seeking a collaborative relationship with NRVC must submit a request in writing.
-All requests will be reviewed and a decision will be made by the National Board.
+All organizations seeking a collaborative relationship with NRVC must submit a request in writing to the Director of Mission Integration.

-The Conference of Major Superiors of Men (CMSM) through the leadership of the religious institutes, monastic communities, and societies of apostolic life, addresses the life and concerns of the members of the institutes and societies in the United States, and the evangelizing mission of the institutes, monasteries and societies in the context of church and culture in this country.
-NRVC actively participates in the Brothers Think Tank and Formation Committee.
-Sister Debbie attends the CMSM annual assembly.
+The Conference of Major Superiors of Men (CMSM) through the leadership of the religious institutes, monastic communities, and societies of apostolic life, addresses the life and concerns of the members of the institutes and societies in the United States, and the evangelizing mission of the institutes, monasteries, and societies in the context of church and culture in this country.
+Sister Debbie serves on the CMSM Brothers Think Tank and attends the CMSM annual assembly with an exhibit table.

-The Leadership Conference of Women Religious (LCWR) is an association of the leaders of congregations of Catholic women religious in the United States.
-The conference has more than 1350 members, who represent nearly 80 percent of women religious in the United States.
-Founded in 1956, LCWR assists its members to collaboratively carry out their service of leadership to further the mission of the Gospel in today’s world.
-Sister Debbie attends the LCWR annual assembly.
+The Leadership Conference of Women Religious ( LCWR ) is the association of the leaders of congregations of Catholic women religious in the United States.
+The conference has nearly 1270 members, who represent approximately 66 percent of the 35,000 women religious in the United States.
+Founded in 1956, the conference assists its members to collaboratively carry out their service of leadership to further the mission of the Gospel in today's world.
+Sister Debbie attends the LCWR annual assembly and is present at the exhibit table.

 The National Conference of Diocesan Vocation Directors (NCDVD) promotes diocesan priesthood, providing resources for the formation, support, and advocacy of diocesan vocation directors as they work within the Catholic Church to foster a culture of vocations, raising up new priests for the Body of Christ.
 Sister Debbie attends the NCDVD annual conference.